TechSymbiose/STM32-Bare-Metal-Guide/README.md

 # Descritpion

 STM32 are great electronics devices.
 Compared to Arduino cards, they are cheapper and way more powerful !
-However, a STM32 can be harder to program and use the STM32CubeIDE can be really annoying, especially if we like free software and don't like IDe (like me).
+However, a STM32 can be harder to program and use the STM32CubeIDE can be really annoying, especially if we like free software and don't like IDE (like me).

 Unfortunetaly, programming in Bare Metal (i.e. without IDE) is not very easy, that's why I decided to create a little tutorial to make it easier for beginner.